Hand held Tile Saw – A Professional’s Review

-While the basic design is solid and works like a tile saw should I can not get past the very major problems I would have for daily use.
+While the basic design is solid and works like a tile saw should I cannot get past the very major problems I would have with daily use.

 With the difficulty of finding diamond blades, it would make daily use a bigger chore than necessary as I could just use a Hitachi or other big name tile saw.